EdgeCaseBerg/green-serv/README.md

         * and binding creation process was succesful (recommended set to 1) */
         #define BOOT_LOGGING 1

+        /* Define the networking logging to see the requests come and go.
+        * set the logging to level 2 to see _everything_, set to 1 to see
+        * basic information. set to 0 to output no network logging */
+        #define NETWORK_LOGGING 2

         /*This is a global variable declaration.
          *The main driving file will define this variable.
 Calling